gregfoletta/articles.foletta.org/content/post/2022-10-02-random-wifi-password/index.markdown

 ---

-There's a few different humorous pictures been their way around social media showing a complicated definite integral, and asking guests to evaluate it to get the password for free WiFi.
+There's a few different pictures making their way around social media showing a complicated definite integral, and asking guests to evaluate it to get the password for free WiFi.
 Here's an example:

 <img src="wifi_integral.jpg" style="display: block; margin: auto;" />